nighca/wink/README.md

-Wink is wish bank, an application to coordinate wishes with market.
+Wink is wish bank, an application to coordinate couples' wishes with market mechanism.